Wisconsin

 Wisconsin MCI Plan

-In 2010 the Wisconsin EMS Advisory Board approved a revised version of the Wisconsin Mass Casualty Incident Response Planning Guide.
-The document is intended to be used by local EMS services to update their response plans to make them ICS compliant and "fit" with the plans of services around them.
+services to update their response plans to make them ICS compliant and "fit" with the plans of

 Selective Spinal Immobilization